-The country is also navigating the aftermath of the 2020-2022 Tigray war, which killed an estimated 300,000-500,000 people and destroyed infrastructure across northern Ethiopia.
-The Cessation of Hostilities Agreement signed in November 2022 ended the worst fighting, but the political grievances that caused the war remain unresolved.
+The country continues navigating the aftermath of the 2020-2022 Tigray war, which killed an estimated 300,000-500,000 people.
+The Cessation of Hostilities Agreement signed in November 2022 ended large-scale fighting, but the political grievances that caused the war remain unresolved.
 Eritrean forces still occupy parts of western Tigray.
-Amhara militias that fought alongside the federal government during the Tigray war have now turned against it.
+The National Election Board's decision to exclude contested Tigray-Amhara border districts from regional elections has deepened territorial disputes.
+Amhara militias that fought alongside the federal government during the Tigray war have now turned against it with increasing ferocity.

 For operations teams, this means that security assessments must be hyper-local.
 Addis Ababa and the Rift Valley tourism corridor can be safe on the same day that the highway to Bahir Dar is impassable and western Oromia is a no-go zone.
 The only way to maintain this level of granularity is through local-language monitoring.
 Amharic, Tigrinya, Afaan Oromo, and Somali sources that carry ground-truth information hours or days before it reaches international English-language media.